alan-turing-institute/trustchain/docs/getting-started.md

 To configure your Trustchain node, you will need to choose a directory for storing data related to its operation.

-In these instructions we assume that directory will be `~/.trustchain`, but if you prefer to use a different one, simply replace the path when setting up the TRUSTCHAIN_DATA environment variable below.
+In these instructions we assume that the data directory will be `~/.trustchain`, but if you prefer to use a different one simply change the value of the `TRUSTCHAIN_DATA` environment variable below.

 Create two environment variables by adding these lines to your shell environment config file (e.g. `~/.zshrc` or `~/.bashrc`):
 ```